lambdacms/lambdacms/README.md

 patch -p1 < /tmp/lambdacms-patches/lambdacms.patch
 ```

-Because the cabl file has a different name for each project
+Because the cabal file has a different name for each project
 (i.e. `<project_name>.cabal`) the patch command will notice a patched file
 is missing (we named it `project_name.cabal`).
 When the patch command tries to patch this file you will be prompted for